Help us choose this week's Student of the Week in the Fox Cities

 Each week, principals and other school staff in the Fox Cities nominate high schools for our Student of the Week program — and we need the public's help choosing our winner.

 Voting is open through noon Thursday, Feb.
-8, for this week's Student of the Week contest.
+15, for this week's Student of the Week poll.
 The winner will be announced Feb.
-9.
+16.

 Here are this week's finalists: